The Best Bug Sprays for Kids & Adults

 These are even considered safe for toddlers.

 Itchy, red bug bites are more than just a common warm-weather annoyance.
 Mosquitos spread diseases including Zika virus, West Nile virus, Chikungunya virus, dengue, and malaria.
-So it’s pretty crucial for parents to find the best bug sprays for kids that actually work, and use insect repellants that balance efficacy with safety.
+So it’s incumbent on parents to find the best bug sprays that work, and mosquito repellants that balance efficacy with safety.

 A few other common-sense and handy tips: Wear long-sleeved pants and shirts when you’re outdoors.
 Apply the bug spray to clothing or exposed skin only.
 Make sure you apply any bug sprays outside so you don’t inhale them.
 More is not better, so use just enough to cover exposed skin.
 And once you’re done playing outdoors, wash your kid with soap and water to remove any repellent residue.
 And give yourself a rinse as well.